org-metalib/api-wiser/api-wiser-http-client-templates/README.md

 ### Maven Integration
 - Generates Maven POM files for the HTTP client module
-- Sets up proper mavenDependencies and parent project relationships
+- Sets up proper Maven dependencies and parent project relationships
-- Configures the module with necessary libraries
+- Configures the module with the necessary libraries

 ## Template Classes